 Chen has earned various accolades for his success in politics, including being named one of Pennsylvania's top 50 political consultants and being named to City & State Pennsylvania's 40-under-40 list for government (2021, 2017) and Politics PA's 30-under-30 list for politics (2014).
 In 2016, The Liddell Group was named a finalized for the Business Innovation Award by the Greater Lehigh Valley (PA) Chamber of Commerce for their leadership in innovation and strategy.
 Chen has also served as a judge for the prestigious Pollie Awards, hosted by the American Association of Political Consultants and dubbed by Esquire magazine as the "Oscars of political advertising" and was named their 2019 Outstanding Judge of the Year.

 In 2017, Chen was tapped to host the new television show Face the Issues.
-A talk show-style news journal, Face the Issues retains the long-form interview style and replaces talking points with robust conversations and debates on issues and their merit.
+A talk show news journal, Face the Issues retains the long-form interview style and replaces talking points with robust conversations and debates on the ideas and their practical implications.
 The show launched in March 2018 in the Philadelphia market, expanded to the Central Pennsylvania market in 2020, and is broadcast today in a four-state region and to a national audience online.